UTSC-CSCC09-Programming-on-the-Web/project-ummahworks/README.md

 ## Project Overview

-TailorMe is a smart resume tailoring platform designed to help job seekers productively create tailored applications.
+TailorMe (publicly accessible at [https://ummahworks.danishmohammed.ca](https://ummahworks.danishmohammed.ca)) is a smart resume tailoring platform designed to help job seekers productively create tailored applications.

 Users can upload a master resume, and then paste in a job description.
 The AI analyzes the job posting and creates a customized resume that includes relevant keywords, experience, and qualifications.
 Users can re-prompt to suggest further edits, or manually edit the resume themselves.
 Then, they can export the final resume as PDFs.